jokergoo/circlize_book/book/01-introduction.md

 provides an efficient way to arrange information on the circle and it is beautiful.

 [**Circos**](http://circos.ca) is a pioneer tool widely used for circular layout representations implemented in _Perl_.
-It greatly enhances the visualization of scientific results.
+It greatly enhances the visualization of scientific results (especially in Genomics field).
 Thus, plots with circular layout are normally named as **"circos plot"**.
-Here the **circlize** package aims to implement **Circos** in R. One important advantage for the implementation in R is that R is an ideal environment which provides seamless connection between data analysis and data visualization. **circlize** is not a front-end wrapper to generate configuration files for **Circos**, while completely coded in R style by using R's elegant statistical and graphic engine.
+Here the **circlize** package aims to implement **Circos** in R. One important advantage for the implementation in R is that R is an ideal environment which provides seamless connection between data analysis and data visualization.
+**circlize** is not a front-end wrapper to generate configuration files for **Circos**, while completely coded in R style by using R's elegant statistical and graphic engine.
 We aim to keep the flexibility and configurability of **Circos**, but also make the package more straightforward to use and enhance it to support more types of graphics.

-In this book, chapters in Part I give a detailed overview of the general **circlize** functionalities.
+In this book, chapters in Part I give detailed overviews of the general **circlize** functionalities.
 Part II introduces functions specifically designed for visualizing genomic datasets.
 Part III gives comprehensive guilds on visualizing relationships by Chord diagram.